Dhi13man/NumCuts/README.md

 --
 1. Both the compiled outputs of the source codes in Master and Master-GUI must be placed in the same folder.
 Then NumCuts.exe must be executed once to set everything up.
 The original files can then be deleted.
 2. As this software has been built around Windows Batch and Shell-Script, it is Windows only.

+---

+Software/Dependencies used to create this tool:
+--

+The GUI:
+1. Electron Framework v8.2.3
+2. Nodejs v13.13.0 and it's depenencies, (mostly 'fs')
+3. HTML5
+4. CSS
+5. JavaScript
+6. Bootstrap
+7. Based on Agency, a free Bootstrap Template
+Adobe DreamWeaver

+The execution software:
+1. C++14
+2. Basic Windows Shell Script
+3.MingW-w64 Toolchain(for compiling and making the cpp)
+4. Jetbrains products:
+  a.
+CLion
+  b.
+WebStorm